melwell1027/TrainScheduler/README.md

 * The information entered into the add train form is pushed into the linked Firebase.

 * The information in Firebase is then pulled to the page when the page is loaded.
-This information is appended into the a new table row in the Current Train Schedule box.
+This information is appended into a new table row in the Current Train Schedule box.

 * The page then uses Moment.js to calculate the next arrival and minutes away before appending it to the table.